onqtam/headjack/src/giant_global_graph.md

 > "We should work toward a universal linked information system, in which generality and portability are more important than fancy graphics techniques and complex extra facilities." - [Tim Berners-Lee](https://www.azquotes.com/quote/917027)

+> "The internet explodes when somebody has the creativity to look at a piece of data that's put there for one reason and realise they can connect it with something else." - [Tim Berners-Lee](https://www.azquotes.com/quote/854101)

+> "The ultimate goal of the Web is to support and improve our weblike existence in the world.
+We clump into families, associations, and companies." - [Tim Berners-Lee](https://www.azquotes.com/quote/1097344)

+> "The goal of the Web is to serve humanity.
+We build it now so that those who come to it later will be able to create things that we cannot ourselves imagine." - [Tim Berners-Lee](https://www.azquotes.com/quote/854108)